Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

             - volume mounts from `settings.k8s-extensions.volumes[*].volumeMounts`.
 Placed in spec as provided.
 - **imagePullSecrets**
-    If the module server address matches a server address in the Edge Deployment's *Container Registry Settings*, this will be an array with one name, the created ImagePullSecret.
+    If the module server address matches a server address in the edge deployment specification's *Container Registry Settings*, this will be an array with one name, the created ImagePullSecret.
 - **volumes** There are 4 sources for volumes.
     - bind mounts from `settings.createOptions.HostConfig.Binds` in format "host path:target path[:readwrite mode]".
-      *This is not recommended for Edge on K8s.*
+      *This is not recommended for IoT Edge on K8s.*
         - name = Sanitized host path
         - hostPath
             - path = host path.
             - type = "DirectoryOrCreate".
     - bind mounts from `settings.createOptions.HostConfig.Mounts`
-      *This is not recommended for Edge on K8s.*
+      *This is not recommended for IoT Edge on K8s.*
         - name = mount.Source
         - hostPath
             - path = mount.Source